Departmental Prize DPhil Studentship Competition

 Applicants can obtain a fee waiver if they are from a low income country/background, or they have also applied to certain other linked Oxford programmes.

 Applicants may select up to three supervisors/projects from the list below.
 Please note that, because each supervisor can only take one student, applicants who name 3 supervisors are more likely to be successful than those who name only 1 or 2.
 Please put all projects/names in the appropriate text boxes on the application form.
+If space is an issue put the first few words of the project/supervisor's last name.
 It is not necessary to make contact with a supervisor before submitting an application, although you may do so if you wish.

 The documents you will be asked to submit with your application include: